chfoo/bytestag/README.rst

 The documentation is located in the doc directory.
 Sphinx is used to generate the documents.
-They will be made available online as well at `<http://packages.python.org/Bytestag>`_ or possibly at readthedocs.org.
+They will be made available online when ready.

 Packaging
 =========